 This ACE-MPA-IPR Center announcement coincides with their announcement that one of their high-profile targets, George Bridi, head of the SPARKS Group, a piracy operation that distributed movies and television programming illegally since 2011 “by ripping virtually every available movie,” has been jailed for 22 months.

 The SPARKS Group’s sites were shut down in August 2020 as the result of collaboration between US federal agencies, Europol, Eurojust and law enforcement agencies in 11 other countries.
-Brindi, a UK citizen, was arrested on Cypress and extradited to the US in September 2021.
+Brindi, a UK citizen, was arrested on Cyprus and extradited to the US in September 2021.
 In November, he pleaded guilty to conspiracy to commit copyright infringement.
 His sentence is much less than the maximum, which is five years.

 Read the ACE-MPA announcement